Tseung Kong Wai: Administration

 Tseung Kong Wai is a recognized village under the New Territories Small House Policy.

 History

-During the Hungwu reign of the Ming Dynasty, two members of Tang clans in Kam Tin left for Ha Tsuen as they saw the potentials of this place as markets and places of producing fish and salt.
+During the Hungwu reign of the Ming Dynasty, two members of the Tang clans in Kam Tin left for Ha Tsuen as they saw the potentials of this place as markets and places of producing fish and salt.

 These two members of Tang clans, Tang Hung Wai and Tang Hung Chih, built two villages there.
 The two villages are Tseung Kong Wai (formerly Sai Tau Lei) and Tung Tau Tsuen (東頭村, formerly Tung Tau Lei).